meepcode/meepcode.github.io/projects.markdown

 storing data (strings, numbers, booleans and cell references) within cells, and accessing data within other cells.
 The project is written in Rust and uses ncurses bindings to display it to the terminal.
 The project was creted for a certain CS class under a different name, however the professor requested that when I posted it online I did not include the original name or the name of the class.
-There is room for more improvement so I am planning on spending this summer to include more features, such as saving and loading grids, variables, functions, and arbitrary size grids, as well as optimizing the program.

 ## Rimplex (Fall 2022)